 At Call Wiser, we work with over 30 of the top insurance providers in the UK meaning that we can compare caravan insurance from a number of policies and find the best deal for you.

 We believe its better to talk because it allows us to find out exactly what you need and get the right cover for you.
 By speaking to our advisors on 0333 003 3270, we will ask you a few simple questions about the model you wish to insure and other factors such as the driver’s details, where you drive, mileage and the security features.

 The cost of your cover will depend on the risk of you and your vehicle being involved in a claim.
 For instance, if you are touring around the country and Europe, this will increase the cost of your premium as you are likely to be doing a lot of mileage, driving long hours and coming into contact with a lot of vehicles and unfamiliar roads.
 By comparison, if you have a static caravan in a caravan park or holiday park, it will cost less as you are not travelling anyway and provided you have adequate security features, your premium will be very low.

 Call Wiser is based in Andover, Hampshire and we have a huge team of insurance advisors who are ready to take your call.
 We are passionate about making the process as simple as possible and encourage all documents to be handled over the phone and online so that we can get you insured quickly.

-All policies come with free claims and legal assistance, breakdown cover, mobile phone cover, gadgets, wallet and handbag cover too.
+All policies come with free claim assistance, breakdown cover, mobile phone cover, gadgets, wallet and handbag cover too.